SSY : VOLUNTARY ANNOUNCEMENT - UPDATE ON BUSINESS DEVELOPMENT | MarketScreener

 UPDATE ON BUSINESS DEVELOPMENT

-The board of directors (the "Board") of SSY Group Limited (the "Company", together with its subsidiaries, the "Group") hereby announces that, Shijiazhuang No.4 Pharmaceutical Company Limited ("Shijiazhuang No.4 Pharma", a wholly-ownedsubsidiary of the Company in China) received the first shipping order for urgent task from the State Council's Novel Coronavirus Pneumonia Epidemic Joint Prevention and Joint Control Mechanism Medical Materials Safeguard Team (國務院應對新型冠狀病毒肺炎疫情聯防聯控機制醫療物 資保障組) (the"Materials Safeguard Team") on 19 February 2020.
-In order to meet the needs of materials for epidemic prevention and control in Hubei Province, Shijiazhuang No. 4 Pharma was required by the Materials Safeguard Team to supply 50,000 boxes of Abidol Hydrochloride capsules (12 capsules per box) in batches to Hubei Province by 26 February 2020.
+The board of directors (the "Board") of SSY Group Limited (the "Company", together with its subsidiaries, the "Group") hereby announces that, Shijiazhuang No.4 Pharmaceutical Company Limited ("Shijiazhuang No.4 Pharma", a wholly-owned subsidiary of the Company in China) received the second shipping order for urgent task from the State Council's Novel Coronavirus Pneumonia Epidemic Joint Prevention and Joint Control Mechanism Medical Materials Safeguard Team (國務院應對新型冠狀病毒肺炎疫情聯防聯控機制醫療物 資保障組) (the"Materials Safeguard Team") on 23 February 2020.
+In order to meet the needs of materials for epidemic prevention and control in Hubei Province, Shijiazhuang No. 4 Pharma was required by the Materials Safeguard Team to supply 100,000 boxes of Abidol Hydrochloride capsules (12 capsules per box) in batches to Hubei Province by 8 March 2020.
 The receiving parties shall pay for the goods and fees.
 Shipping vouchers for the materials shall be submitted back to the Materials Safeguard Team within three days.
 Shijiazhuang No. 4 Pharma will deliver the related medicines on schedule in accordance with the requirements of the Materials Safeguard Team.

 This announcement is a voluntary announcement made by the Company to keep the shareholders and potential investors informed of the latest business development of the Group.